go101/go101/pages/generics/777-operations-on-values-of-type-parameter-types.md

 But honestly speaking, the possibility is very small.
 Personally, I think the current behavior is more logical.

-Because of this rule, the following two functions might return different results.
+Because of this rule, the following two functions return different results.

 ```Go
 package main